 - It is highly recommended that the student take a medical dosage calculation class prior to beginning the program.

 - A grade of 75% or better is mandatory in each required course for progression in the vocational nursing program.
 If the clinical performance is “unsatisfactory,” the semester grade will be “F” regardless of achievement in theory.

 - Completion of the Test of Essential Academic Skills (TEAS), latest version, developed by the Assessment Technologies Institute, LLC (ATI).
-A minimum composite score is necessary to be eligible for application to the program.
+Testing provides diagnostic information for individual remediation while in the program.
 Additional information is available from the SCC Nursing website at http://www.scc.losrios.edu.edu/nursing/

-- The SCC Nursing Program reserves the right to make changes in the enrollment criteria, academic requirement, grading standards, and other processes without notice at any time
+- The SCC Nursing Program reserves the right to make changes in the enrollment process, academic requirement, grading standards, and other processes without notice at any time

 - Admission, Reentry or Transfer: please see SCC Nursing website at http://www.scc.losrios.edu.edu/nursing/

 Eligible students are selected for the program according to the following steps:

 - A Los Rios Community College District student identification number is required to access the online application.
 A successfully completed online application along with submission of required supporting documentation will determine eligibility for the random selection pool from which a class is selected.
 Student must reapply each semester.
 There is no waiting list.

 - Applications for enrollment and all supporting documentation as requested per enrollment application must be submitted to the Science and Allied Health Division during open enrollment only.
 Please see the nursing website at http://www.scc.losrios.edu/nursing/ for information about the enrollment process, re-entry, and transfer.